 It is required that students have administrative access to a Windows PC, as some courses require Windows only software.

 Mac and Linux users can partition their hard drive to run Windows OS.
 For instructions on how to partition a Mac using Boot Camp, please visit our tutorial, or contact SIS Tech.
 Alternate options include purchasing or installing Parallels and VMWare Fusion.

-Students have access to Microsoft Imagine starting at the beginning of every semester.
+Students have access to Microsoft Azure starting at the beginning of every semester.
 The Windows OS is available for free from this site to all students.

 A good, fast broadband Internet connection is essential to a quality learning experience in SIS.
 Lectures, office hours, meetings, assignments, and course content are all transmitted via the Internet, therefore a slow connection can make for a tedious or, in some cases, impossible learning experience.
 Many courses require uploading large files, such as video and audio, which can take hours on a slow connection.
-Please check your connection speed at http://www.speedtest.net or test the quality of your connection by downloading the Speedtest Desktop app.
+You can check your connection speed at http://www.speedtest.net.

 Other Hardware Considerations